Bernie’s Plea to Let Delegates Decide Nominee Not Shared by Other Candidates

-Moderator Chuck Todd asked the candidates on the Las Vegas debate stage, “Should the person with the most delegates at the end of this primary season be the nominee, even if they are short of a majority?”take our poll - story continues below
+Moderator Chuck Todd asked the candidates on the Las Vegas debate stage, “Should the person with the most delegates at the end of this primary season be the nominee, even if they are short of a majority?”

 “There’s a very good chance none of you are going to have enough delegates to the Democratic National Convention to clench this nomination, OK?”
 Todd noted as he set up the question.

 “Whatever the rules of the Democratic Party are, they should be followed,” Michael Bloomberg (D) said.

 “But a convention working its will means that people have the delegates that are pledged to them and they keep those delegates until you come to the convention,” Sen. Elizabeth Warren (D-MA) declared.

 “Play by the rule,” Joe Biden (D) said, adding, “Let the process work its way out.”

 Pete Buttigieg (D) said the leading candidate should not get the nomination “until there’s a majority,” and Sen. Amy Klobuchar (D-MN) followed her competitors in the call to “let the process work.”